Celebrate maple syrup season in Ontario 2026

 PEC March Maple Madness

-After a brief hiatus, March Maple Madness is back to celebrate local sugar bushes, maple farms and maple treats in The County.
+March Maple Madness celebrates local sugar bushes, maple farms and maple treats in The County.

 Create your own itinerary from the dozens of participating maple syrup producers, wineries, breweries, cideries, restaurants and accommodations.

-The event takes place every Saturday and Sunday throughout March.
+The event takes place every Saturday and Sunday from February 28 to March 29, 2026.

 Location: Prince Edward County